 Ohrid tourist region is well known tourist destination worldwide, being visited by a number of visitors during high season.
 The number of foreign visitors is especially high which implies an imperative for learning foreign languages and cultures for all subjects involved in the industry within the context of promoting communication practices.
 According to recent statistical references, the Ohrid tourism market is changing, the clientele has changed and so has the need for foreign languages in the tourism and hospitality industry.
-This research paper results indicate that teaching foreign languages in the tourism and hospitality educational institutions do not satisfy the demand.
-The tourism and hotel industry expresses a primary need for the English language.
+This research paper results indicate that teaching foreign languages in the tourism and hotel industry expresses a primary need for the English language.